Even though the football stadiums are due to potentially reopen soon, most of the action on the field is still limited to what we can watch on screen.

 BT Sport is cheaper than Sky Sports, simply because Sky has more channels, more programming and more exclusive matches.
-There are a lot of different ways to get access to both Sky Sports and BT Sport, and the price you pay will mostly depend on which broadband provider you’re with.
+There are lots of ways to get access to both Sky Sports and BT Sport, and the price you pay will mostly depend on which broadband provider you’re with.

-That being said, both BT and Sky often have special deals and offers running, so to get an accurate idea of pricing it's best to regularly compare your options.
+That being said, both BT and Sky often have special deals and offers running, so to get an accurate idea of your options it's best to regularly compare broadband and TV deals.

 What’s the cheapest way to get BT Sport?

 The cheapest way to get BT Sport involves being a BT customer.
 You can add it to your BT TV package for just £15.
-If you’re not with BT, the cheapest way to get BT Sport is to pay £25 to access the BT Sport app directly.
+If you’re not with BT but you are on Plusnet, you can get access to the BT Sport app for just £10 a month.
+For everyone else, the cheapest way to get BT Sport is to pay £25 to access the BT Sport app directly.

 What’s the cheapest way to get Sky Sports?